kralo/apriltag-generator/README.md

 and then launch the generation.
 If you wanted to generate 36h11c10 tags, and let it do 2 rounds, you would do

-  java -cp april.jar april.tag.TagFamilyGenerator 36 11 10 2
+  java -cp april.jar april.tag.TagFamilyGenerator 2

 To generate the images from source,

   java -cp april.jar april.tag.TagFamily april.tag.family.Tag36h11c10 /tmp/tag36h11c10

+Useful for running in ec2:

+  screen -S april36h9c10 -d -m java -cp april36h9c10.jar april.tag.TagFamilyGenerator 100

 ## License